Arronk/My-Coding-Journey/LogR2.md

 Spent a couple of hours tonight getting to understand more about Flask and Jinja and how they are working in the start code in app.py and helpers.py in pset7.
 I have a general understanding of what it is doing at this stage so tomorrow I'm hoping to have the register part of the problem complete.

+## Day 64: 20.09.2018

+### Progress: Almost finished my register implementation for pset7

+I managed to get all the username and password validations working OK I think and store a hashed password.
+Now all that is need to finish it is store the hashed password and username into the database, store the userid in the session id and get it to redirect to the home page.
+Tomorrow night i'm confident this shouldn't be too hard to finish off and move onto the quote section.